Drug den maintainer killed, 4 other arrested in Barmm

 Also recovered were a caliber 7.65 pistol, three ammunition, belt bag, two Identification Cards, cash, five mobile phones, and a rifle scope.

-The PDEA-Barmm said the arrested suspects will be charged with violation of the Comprehensive Dangerous Drugs Act of 2002 and the Comprehensive Firearms and Ammunition Regulation Act.
+The PDEA-Barmm said the arrested suspects will be charged for violation of the Comprehensive Dangerous Drugs Act of 2002 and the Comprehensive Firearms and Ammunition Regulation Act.

 The anti-drug operation was launched by operatives of the PDEA-Barmm with the support of the troops from the 40th Infantry Battalion.
 (SunStar Zamboanga)